theJayTea/WritingTools/README.md

 1. Install PyInstaller: `pip install pyinstaller`
 2. Run the build script: `pyinstaller-build-script.py`

+Ideally, run this in a Python venv.

+## 🌟 Contributors

+Writing Tools would not be where it is today without its amazing contributors:

+1. [Cameron Redmore (CameronRedmore)](https://github.com/CameronRedmore): Extensively refactored Writing Tools and added OpenAI Compatible API support, streamed responses, and the chat mode when no text is selected.

+2. [Disneyhockey40 (Soszust40)](https://github.com/Soszust40): Helped add dark mode, the plain theme, tray menu fixes, and UI improvements.

 ## 🤝 Contributing

-I welcome contributions!
-If you'd like to improve Writing Tools, feel free to open a Pull Request.
+I welcome contributions! :D
+If you'd like to improve Writing Tools, feel free to open a Pull Request or get in touch with me.

 ## 📬 Contact